 Georges Antoun was appointed chief commercial officer in July 2016.
 He joined First Solar in July 2012 as chief operating officer before being appointed to president, US.
 Mr. Antoun has over 20 years of operational and technical experience, including leadership positions at several global technology companies.
 Prior to joining First Solar, Mr. Antoun served as venture partner at Technology Crossover Ventures (“TCV”), a private equity and venture firm that he joined in July 2011.
 Before joining TCV, Mr. Antoun was the head of Product Area IP & Broadband Networks for Ericsson, based in San Jose, California.
 Mr. Antoun joined Ericsson in 2007, when Ericsson acquired Redback Networks, a telecommunications equipment company, where Mr. Antoun served as the senior vice president of worldwide sales and operations.
 After the acquisition, Mr. Antoun was promoted to chief executive officer of the Redback Networks subsidiary.
 Prior to Redback Networks, Mr. Antoun spent five years at Cisco Systems, where he served as vice president of worldwide systems engineering and field marketing, vice president of worldwide optical operations, and vice president of carrier sales.
 He has also held senior management positions at Newbridge Networks, a data and voice networking company, and Nynex (now Verizon Communications), where he was part of its Science and Technology division.
 Mr. Antoun is a member of the board of directors of Ruckus Wireless, Inc. and Violin Memory, Inc., both publicly-traded companies.
 Mr. Antoun earned a Bachelor of Science degree in engineering from the University of Louisiana at Lafayette and a master’s degree in information systems engineering from NYU Polytechnic School of Engineering.

 Caroline Stockdale joined First Solar in October 2019 as executive vice president, human resources and communications.
-Prior to joining First Solar, Ms. Stockdale served as chief executive officer for First Perform, a company that provides human resources services for small and medium-sized organizations.
-She has also served in a chief human resources officer role at Accretive Health and Medtronic, and as the senior human resources leader in global divisions of Warner Music Group, American Express and General Electric.
+Prior to joining First Solar, Ms. Stockdale served as chief executive officer for First Perform, a company that provides human resources services and products for small and medium-sized organizations.
+She has also served as chief human resources officer at Medtronic, and Warner Music Group, and has held a variety of human resources leadership positions at American Express and General Electric.
 Ms. Stockdale has won awards for her innovative approach to solving business issues, and is a recognized thought leader in re-inventing talent and performance management.
 She is a member of the Forbes Human Resources Council.
 Caroline holds a Bachelor of Arts in Political Theories and Institutions, Philosophy, from the University of Sheffield in England.

 Michael J. AhearnChairman of the Board - Director since 2000 | Chairman of the Board